onap/sdc-sdc-distribution-client/README.md

 # Introduction

 OpenECOMP SDC Distribution client is delivered as helper JAR that can be used by clients that work with SDC.
-It register to SDC for getting notifications, listen for notification from SDC, download artifacts from SDC, and send respone back to SDC.
+It register to SDC for getting notifications, listen for notification from SDC, download artifacts from SDC, and send response back to SDC.

 # Compiling OpenECOMP SDC Distribution client